rui-zhang-ocean/Predict_Transactions/README.md

 ## Feature Engineering

-Categorical variables with relatively smaller number of values (<10) will be treated with one-hot-encoding, including `Account Type`, `Consumer Gender` and `SIC Description`.
+Categorical variables with number of values smaller than 10 will be treated with one-hot-encoding, including `Account Type`, `Consumer Gender` and `SIC Description`.
 Note that `SIC Description` only kept top 9 values and grouped the rest into `other`.

-`Age` was treated as continuous numerical variable at first but the synthesized age lost a big chunk of the middle age from 30 to 50.
+`Age` was treated as continuous numerical variable at first but the synthesized age distribution didn't look optimal.
 I fixed it by converting age into age range (i.e. 20-25, 25-30, 30-35, etc).

-`Transaction Date` was broken down into two categorical values `period of month` and `day of week`. `period of month` includes start (1-10 days), mid (11-20 days) and end (21 to the end of the month days). `day of week` refers to individual day of the week (Mon, Tue...).
-In this way the synthesizer can reflect daily and weekly variability.
+`Transaction Date` was broken down into two categorical values `period of month` and `day of week`. `period of month` contains variables `start` (1-10 days), `mid` (11-20 days) and `end` (21 to the end of the month days). `day of week` refers to individual day of the week (Mon, Tue, etc).
+Thus, the synthesizer can reflect daily and weekly variability.

 `Normalized Retailer` is the most tricky variable to deal with.
 It contains over 2000 variables so embedding is needed to reduce the dimensions.
 I applied `item2vec` to convert it into 10 dimensions embeddings.
 I tested with different schemes of selecting training sets, the best scheme is to select training sets based on the same sector and customer.